alinadang/mini-amazon/README.md

   seem to find where you are running them, a sure way to get rid of them is to stop/start your container.

-To change the database schema, modify `db/create.sql` and `db/load.sql` as needed.
+The database schema is defined in `db/create.sql` and `db/load.sql`.
 Make sure you run `db/setup.sh` to reflect the changes.

 Under `db/data/`, you will find CSV files that `db/load.sql` uses to